Notice

 Back to Top

-Any proposal affecting a listed building will require Listed Building Consent even if it is a Building at Risk.
-The details of any scheme will be considered on its own merits.
-Planning authorities have a statutory duty to have special regard to any proposals that affect the character of a listed building, its setting or any features of architectural or historic interest that it may possess.
-The best course of action is to engage in early discussions with the relevant planning authority before developing firm proposals.
+The restoration of an At-Risk building will not necessarily be automatically acceptable to the local planning authorities.
+They have a statutory duty to have special regard to any proposals that affect the character of a listed building, its setting, or any features of architectural or historic interest that it may possess.
+Any proposal affecting a listed building may require listed building consent and buildings within a conservation area may require conservation area consent.
+Planning permission and building warrants may also be required.
+The best course of action is to engage in early discussions with the relevant planning authority before developing firm proposals

 Back to Top